Cape Wrath: Military use

 In 2008 a heath fire was caused on the range during a period of live firing.
 An area of around 137 ha was affected.
 Scottish Natural Heritage estimated that the area would take 10 years to return to its normal environmental conditions.
 Concern has also been raised of the effects of military exercises on nesting birds, on sheep during lambing season and the effects of noise on local residents.
 A shell fired during exercises caused concern in 2002 when it landed 8 mi off-target near the mouth of Loch Eriboll and around 1 mi from houses.

 The MoD expressed an interest in extending its land holdings on the Cape in 2012 after being given the opportunity to purchase 24 ha surrounding Cape Wrath Lighthouse by the Northern Lighthouse Board.
 The plans were opposed by the Durness Development Group which cited concerns that historic buildings might be destroyed and that visitors may be unable to access cliff top paths.
 The group registered an interest in the land using community right to buy legislation and a petition opposing the sale attracted thousands of signatures.
 In May 2013, the MoD announced that it would not be continuing with the purchase.

+The range has also been used by the Leeds University Rocketry Association for launching high altitude rockets.
+In June of 2026 the Gryphon II Block II was launched to an estimated altitude of 15km (50,000ft), the highest ever for an amateur British rocket, but was lost at sea shortly after launch.